sukykaur/AzureGDPR/DWoverview.md

 **Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
 With a Recovery Services Vault, customers can restore files and folders from an IaaS VM without restoring the entire VM, enabling faster restore times.

 ### Report
-**Keep required documentation and manage data requests and breach notifications.**
+The goal of the fourth and final step is to retain the required documentation and to manage data subject requests and breach notifications.

 #### Logging and Auditing